What is Bavarian Beer? A Beginners Guide to Bavarian Beer Styles

 What is the best Beer for YOU?
 Light or dark?
 Pils or Weissbier?
 And what makes Oktoberfestbier special?

-(So you know… a LOT of beer was sampled in the creation of this post….)
+(Just so you know… a LOT of beer was sampled in the creation of this post…)

 what is bavarian beer